SEDAdigital/snippets/servertimings/README.md

 # Server-Timings

 ## Purpose
 Plugin which sends timing data to the Chrome Developer Tools, where the data is visible in the Network/Timings tab.
+Inspired by a tweet from Paul Irish https://twitter.com/paul_irish/status/829090506084749312.

 ## Use
 Create a plugin, copy the code from the file `servertimings.plugin.php` into it.
 Activate the following system events on the plugin: